usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 -  Discovery and authentication of managed endpoint assets

-   -  Demonstration was based on VMware Workspace One UEM policy configuration.
+   -  Demonstration was based on VMware Workspace ONE UEM policy configuration.

    -  This build also demonstrated the capability to limit or reduce user access levels in certain scenarios.